 We aim to work in partnership with our business communities to prevent problems from occurring.
-However, where significant breaches of Fire Safety legislation occur we issue formal enforcement notices and will prosecute where there is a wilful disregard for public safety or risk to life.
+However, where significant breaches of fire safety legislation occur we issue formal enforcement notices and will prosecute where there is a wilful disregard for public safety or risk to life.

-We carried out inspections on a risk based programme, targeting those most at risk in the case of a fire, these included care homes, residential schools and public spaces with large numbers of people.
-Following the disaster in London at Grenfell Tower a full inspection programme was completed to all 55 high rise residential tower blocks, none of which contained the same cladding in London.
-We continue to work with landlords to support identified improvements and to respond to future guidance from the 'Independent review of building regulations & fire safety' and the 'Grenfell public enquiry'.
+We carried out inspections on a risk based programme, targeting those most at risk in the case of a fire.
+These included care homes, residential schools and public spaces with large numbers of people.
+Following the Grenfell fire in London, a full inspection programme was completed to all 55 high rise residential tower blocks in West Sussex, none of which contained the same cladding as was found at Grenfell.
+We continue to work with landlords to support identified improvements and to respond to future guidance from the Independent Review of Building Regulations & Fire Safety and the Grenfell public enquiry.

-We also responded to over 350 referrals from business partners and members of public on a risk based approach.
-100% of these were satisfactorily resolved.
+We also responded to over 350 referrals to fire safety concerns from business partners and members of the public.
+All of these concerns were assessed and dealt with by the team.

 Last year we carried out 434 fire safety audits.
-Many of these premises were found to require general improvements and 331 were issued with a notice of deficiencies and/or corrective action plan to advice and ensure they became fully compliant.
+Many of these premises were found to require general improvements and 331 were issued with a notice of deficiencies and/or a corrective action plan to advise and ensure they became fully compliant.

-Where premises were found to require more serious improvements or where there was resistance to compliance, formal enforcement notices were issued to 16 establishments including restaurants, takeaways and residential flats.
+Where premises were found to require more serious improvements or where there was resistance to comply, formal enforcement notices were issued to 16 establishments including restaurants, takeaways and residential flats.
 Where immediate action was required to some of these establishments to reduce the risk of fire, seven prohibition notices were issued.

-The provision of water supplies and access requirements for fire engines at fire incidents were assured, with in excess of 3,500 planning applications, these were examined and commented upon to ensure new buildings or changes to existing building infrastructure provided the required facilities.
-In addition, 4,416 hydrant inspections were carried out and 68 hydrant defects identified and repaired.
+We assessed 3,500 planning applications during this year looking at the provision of water supplies and access for fire engines in case of an incident.
+These were examined and commented upon to ensure new buildings, or changes to existing building infrastructure, provided the required facilities.
+In addition, 4,416 hydrant inspections were carried out and 68 hydrant defects were identified and repaired.

 With new and evolving building infrastructure of commercial buildings in the county, 899 building consultations were examined and commented upon.

-An additional 278 licensing applications were received, reviewed and assessed to ensure fire safety standards are satisfactory.
+Additionally, 278 licensing applications were received, reviewed and assessed to ensure fire safety standards were satisfactory.

-Fire investigations were carried out at all fires by fire crews; however 66 fires required our specialised team to carry the investigation.
+Fire investigations were carried out at all fires by crews.
+However, 66 fires required our specialised team to carry out the investigation.
 The teams worked alongside police and community teams to reduce fire risk or support police with arson prosecutions.

-Further information on business responsibilities, and on the high quality training we can provide, are available on the Business Safety section of our website at www.westsussex.gov.uk/fire.
+Further information on business responsibilities, and on the high quality training we can provide, are available on the Business Safety section of our website at www.westsussex.gov.uk/fire